 In Canada, product labels usually provide information on the company, the name of the product, nutrition information, a list of ingredients, sometimes the product grade, its origin (and sometimes Canadian status), and occasionally (only a limited number are permitted) claims about the health value and nutrient function of the food.
 As discussed above, consumers rely extensively on product labels for information, but although there have been recent improvements in several of these areas, others remain sub-optimal.
 As well, little information on the food production process and possible contaminants is provided.

 Nutrition labels are the most direct information linking consumer health and product purchasing.
 In earlier periods, nutrition labeling was not mandatory in Canada, except in cases where a specific nutritional claim was being made.
 Where labeling was provided, it was often incomplete, and/or difficult for the consumer to read and interpret.
 Regulations introduced in 2003 made nutrition labels mandatory in Canada for all prepackaged foods (with some exceptions) in Dec.
 2007 (Health Canada, 2008).
-For large manufacturers (those with more than $1 million in sales/year) an earlier deadline was imposed: Dec.
+For large manufacturers (those with more than $1 million in sales/year) an earlier deadline was imposed, Dec.
 2005 (CBC, 2007).

-Health Canada estimated at the time that this new nutrition labeling could help save as much as $5 billion in tax dollars over the next 20 years through a reduction in rates of diet-related diseases such as cancer, diabetes and heart disease because of dietary improvements among the population (CBC, 2007).
+Health Canada estimated at the time that this new nutrition labeling could help save as much as $5 billion in tax dollars over the next 20 years through a reduction in rates of diet-related diseases such as cancer, diabetes, and heart disease because of dietary improvements among the population (CBC, 2007).
 Analysis by Jeffery (2019a) suggests, however, that this is a serious underestimate of the savings that can result from improved nutrition labeling.

 The new labels contained a Nutrition Facts Table with a standard format that listed information on calories and 13 ingredients (fat, saturated fat, trans fat, cholesterol, sodium, carbohydrate, fibre, sugars, protein, vitamin A, vitamin C, calcium and iron) in standard units .
 The table also listed the % Daily Value of these ingredients, which is the proportion of the daily recommended intake of the ingredients (as determined by Health Canada) that exists in the food.
 The Nutrition Facts Table has recently been updated, with a 5-year phase in for industry starting in 2017 (regulatory amendments to the Food and Drugs Act were published in December 2016).
 Some of the changes improve readability, others provide additional nutritional information and attempt to make serving sizes more realistic and consistent.
 And trans fat labelling will not be required after Sept 15, 2018 as Health Canada has announced a ban on transfats associated with processing.
 Unfortunately, no changes have been made to daily values for sodium, which according to significant scientific opinion are 50% too high (Sodium Working Group, 2010).
 Health Canada is, however, running a consultation on sodium reduction in the food service industry.
 Sugar also remains excessively high according to the World Health Organization and the labels do not distinguish added sugars (see Goal 4, Reducing consumption of nutrients of concern).

-The new regulations also control the nutrient content (e.g. fat free) and disease risk reduction claims (e.g. A diet rich in vegetables and fruit reduces risk of some types of cancer) and therapeutic health claims that can be made.
+The new regulations also control the nutrient content (e.g. fat-free) and disease risk reduction claims (e.g. A diet rich in vegetables and fruit reduces the risk of some types of cancer) and therapeutic health claims that can be made.
 Nutrient content claims can only be made in cases where the amount of the ingredient in question meets a regulated standard.
 Diet-related health claims are only allowed, with stipulations, in relation to 16 combinations of foods and their proven health benefits.

 The 2007 label changes were a notable improvement on the previous ones.
 As Health Canada stated, “Prior to these regulations, nutrition labeling was optional with a few exceptions.
 The format of the table (the way it looked) was not consistent, and if nutrition labeling was provided, information was given on only a few nutrients.
 Not all nutrient content claims were regulated and the criteria for some of the existing claims did not reflect the latest science.
 Diet-related health claims were not allowed in Canada, before these regulations” [Health Canada, 2003].

 There remain, however, some exceptions that limit the utility of the labels in certain food categories.
-Nutrition information is not usually provided for fresh meat, poultry, seafood, fruits and vegetables.
-There are exceptions in the fat and cholesterol labeling regulations which mean that not all foods are required to display their contents in a Nutrition Facts Table.
+Nutrition information is not usually provided for fresh meat, poultry, seafood, fruits, and vegetables.
+There are exceptions in the fat and cholesterol labeling regulations which means that not all foods are required to display their contents in a Nutrition Facts Table.
 Foods which are not required to display the Table include (but are not limited to) (CFIA Guide to food labeling):

 - A variety of cow and goat milk products sold in refillable glass containers